 Workplace Strategy - SpringerNature

-The project project was delivered prior to Covid-19 and during the following year the main project was carried out while both our team and the client’s team worked fully remote.
+The pilot project was delivered prior to Covid-19 and during the following year the main project was carried out while both our team and the client’s team worked fully remote.

 Check out the 360 images here